amethyst/rendy/README.md

 `Heaps` provides convenient methods to sub-allocate device-visible memory based on usage and visibility requirements.
 It also handles mapping for specific usage types.
 **It is possible for [`gfx-hal`] to adopt VMA.
 In which case `rendy` will use it**

-### Framegraph
+### Rendergraph

-`rendy`'s framegraph allow writing rendering code in simple modular style.
+`rendy`'s rendergraph allow writing rendering code in simple modular style.
 Making it much easier to composite complex frame from simple parts.
 User defines nodes which declare buffers and images it reads and writes.
-Framegraph takes responsibility for resource allocation and execution synchronization.
+Rendergraph takes responsibility for transient resource allocation and execution synchronization.
 User is responsible only for intra-node synchronization.

+`DynNode` implementation - `RenderPassNode` can be constructed from `RenderGroup`s collected into subpasses.
+`RenderPassNode` will do all work for render pass creating and inter-subpass synchronization.
+There will be more `Node`, `DynNode` and `RenderGroup` implementations to further simplify usage and reduce boilerplate code required for various use cases.

 ### Cirques